My Heavenly Hometown, Hounded By Hitler

 Belgrave in recent times

-With time on hand recently, I was going through historical records of the small Australian village where I grew up and spent my childhood and got a profound shock.
-I discovered the sleepy little village I’d believed to have been a cosy resort town for day trips out of Melbourne had also been a breeding ground of Teutonic terror in the years immediately before World War II.
+With time on hand recently, I was going through historical records of the small Australian village where I spent my childhood and got a profound shock.
+I discovered the sleepy little hamlet I’d believed to have been a cosy resort area for day trips out of Melbourne had also been a breeding ground of Teutonic terror in the years immediately before World War II.

 Belgrave in Ye Olde Days